-It was not all plain sailing however, with the company forced to see off threat of the Temperance Movement, then surviving the Wars of Independence with the British which denied them access to the export markets of the commonwealth.
-Finally came Prohibition in the US and the loss of Jameson’s biggest market.
+It was not all plain sailing however, with the company forced to see off the threat from the Temperance Movement, then surviving the Wars of Independence with the British which denied them access to the export markets of the commonwealth.
+Then came Prohibition in the US, and the loss of Jameson’s biggest market.

 The company survived however and in 1966 it merged with Cork Distillers and John Powers to form the Irish Distillers Group.
 This led, in 1976 to the closure of Bow Street Distillery and the opening just outside Cork of the New Midleton Distillery.
 It is here that many of today’s Irish Whiskey brands are produced including Jameson, Midleton, Powers, Redbreast, Spot and Paddy.